 Fixed remuneration consists of base salaries, benefits, pension and cash allowances.
-Variable remuneration can consist of a combination of STI (Cash) and LTI (Restricted Stock Units ('RSUs')).
+Variable remuneration can consist of a combination of STI (Cash) and LTI (Restricted Stock Units (RSUs)).
+Off-cycle awards such as guarantee, buy-out, retention, recognition and severance awards also form part of variable remuneration for bonus cap calculations.
+Where applicable, these awards have been included as part of aggregate variable remuneration.

-The following disclosures relate to NTGIL MRTs.3.
-In 2022, there were twenty MRTs.
-The aggregate remuneration details in respect of these MRTs is shown below.
+The following disclosures relate to NTGIL MRTs and all other staff.
+In 2023, there were twenty MRTs.
+The aggregate remuneration details in respect of these MRTs and all other staff is shown below.